parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tutorial.md

 <!------------ INTRO ------------>
 <div id="INTRO" class="tab-pane fade in active" markdown="1">

+# Contents

-All this contents is accessible through the **TUTORIALS INDEX** dropdown that appears on all the tutorial pages on the upper right end of the navbar.
+All this contents is accessible through the **TUTORIALS INDEX** dropdown that appears on the upper right end of the navbar, in all the tutorial pages.

 ### Infrastructure